jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ```

 ##### Outputs:
-Will be need define outputs to orchestrate the component provisioning.
+Will need to define outputs to orchestrate the component provisioning.
 When these modules are running,
-the created components will have some auto generated data required for example to attach that NSG on Virtual Networks,
+the created components will have some auto generated data required, for example to attach that NSG on Virtual Networks,
-then must be created outputs to be used on following modules.
-On that example, will be returned the created NSG data, to
+then must create outputs to be used on following modules.
+On that example, will return the created NSG data, to
-do this will be added on main.tf file the following lines:
+do this will add on main.tf file the following lines:

 ```
 output "linux_nsg" {